DevExpress-Examples/asp-net-web-forms-grid-show-or-hide-template-editors/Readme.md

     </dx:GridViewDataTextColumn>
     ```

-2. For all editors, handle their server-side `Init` events and do the following in handlers:
+2. For all editors, handle their server-side `Init` events and do the following in the handlers:

    * Access an editor's template container and get the container's visible index.
    * Specify an editor's `ClientInstanceName` property based on the container's visible index.